• Skip to main content

 Meyer lemons are a sweet, winter citrus that are believed to be a cross between a regular lemon and a mandarin.
 They are much smaller and rounder than regular lemons and much thinner skin and a higher juice content, making them perfect for curds and baking.
 In contrast, regular lemons are more sour, easier to zest, with a thicker skin and although they are larger, they produce less juice.

-Can you freeze Meyer lemon bars?
+Can you freeze lemon curd slice?

 Can I use regular lemons?